Markus-G-S-Weiss/qorca/README.md

 - `-x, --exclude NODES`: Exclude specific nodes (comma-separated)
 - `-F, --force`: Proceed despite resource mismatches
 - `-k, --save-slurm`: Keep SLURM script after submission

+## Scratch Directory Handling

+The script handles scratch directories in the following way:

+1. It tries to use the cluster-specific scratch directory defined in `CLUSTER_CONFIGS["cluster_name"]["scratch_base_dir"]`
+2. If this directory doesn't exist or can't be created (e.g., due to permission issues):
+   - An error message is displayed
+   - The job is terminated with an exit code of 1

+This approach ensures that jobs only run when a proper scratch directory is available, preventing potential issues with disk space in the working directory.
+Make sure that the scratch directory specified in the cluster configuration exists and is writable by the user.

 ## License